QuickBase/interview-demos/integration/README.md

 ## Demo Project Requirements

-1. Your code should collect 100 or more tweets from 2018 that include the following hashtags:
+1. Your code should collect 100 or more tweets from this year that include the following hashtags:
     * #QuickBase
     * #NoCode
     * #LowCode
-    * #QBEMPOWER18
     * #QBCommunitySummit
 2. Collected tweets should be de-duplicated in the Quick Base app.
 For example, if a tweet contains both the #NoCode and #LowCode hashtags it should only be stored once in the app with both hashtags captured in the 'Hashtag' field.
 3. All fields in the destination Quick Base app should be populated for each tweet.